-Guinness and many other beers may help to combat this as they contain hops which are phytoestrogens.
-A phytoestrogen is a plant chemical that can bind to the estrogen receptors in the body and mimic the effects of our bodies natural hormones.
-The mildly estrogenic effects of hops were first noticed when the girls who were employed to harvest hops started menstruating earlier than similarly aged women not working in the fields.
+Guinness and many other beers may help to combat this as they contain hops, which are phytoestrogens.
+A phytoestrogen is a plant chemical that can bind to the estrogen receptors in the body.
+It mimics the effects of our natural hormones.
+The mildly estrogenic effects of hops were first noticed when the girls who were employed to harvest hops started menstruating earlier than similarly aged girls not working in the fields.

-This may help to explain why a 2009 study has shown that moderate beer consumption can help to promote bone mineral density, and of a study of 1,700 women, those who were considered moderate beer drinkers had the highest bone density.
+This may help to explain why a 2009 study has shown that moderate beer consumption can help to promote bone mineral density.
+Another study of 1,700 women showed that those who were considered moderate beer drinkers had the highest bone density.